mozilla/data-docs/src/metrics/metrics.md

 ### Overview

-DAU counts the number of unique profiles active in the product on each day.
+Daily Active Users or DAU counts the number of unique profiles active in the product on each day.
 This is intended to approximate the number of people using the product each day.

 ### Details